This post is sponsored by Carma Project. All opinions are my own.

 Now, with the help of Carma, you’ll have a helping hand to alert, remind, and notify you of any recalls for your personal vehicles.
 You can even be rewarded for helping make a difference in informing others of necessary recalls to make everyone on the road safer!

 You can check any vehicle on Carma Project easily without setting up an account.
-Simply visit the website and add your license plate or VIN number to tech your own vehicles for any active recalls.
+Simply visit the website and add your license plate or VIN number to check your own vehicles for any active recalls.

 Recall repairs are a service that are covered by the manufacturer and often won’t cost you anything.
 You can contact your local car dealer to set up an appointment and find more information on the specific recalls your vehicle may have.